Angels star Trout leaves game due to right calf strain - WTMJ

 ANAHEIM, Calif.
-(AP) — Los Angeles Angels star Mike Trout exited Monday night’s game after the first inning because of a strained right calf.
+(AP) — Los Angeles Angels star Mike Trout exited Monday night’s game against Cleveland after the first inning because of a strained right calf.

-The outfielder was limping after running to third on an inning-ending popup against Cleveland.
+The outfielder was limping after running to third on an inning-ending popup.
+Los Angeles manager Joe Maddon said after his team’s 7-4 victory that Trout was undergoing further evaluation, including an MRI, and the Angels will know more on Tuesday.

+“I saw nothing.
+I looked up and he was limping to the third base bag,” Maddon said.
+“It was kind of innocuous and I had no idea why.
+It was hurting him pretty good.”

+Trout has missed at least 22 games the last three years there has been a full season.
+He missed no more than five in each of his first four full seasons in the majors.

-Juan Lagares moved to center field after Trout departed and Jose Rojas entered the game in left.
+Juan Lagares moved to center field after Trout was removed, and Jose Rojas entered the game in left.

 More AP MLB: https://apnews.com/hub/MLB and https://twitter.com/AP_Sports